What insects start with O? Insects are complex organisms with their biology and behavior.

 32. Orange Spiny Whitefly

-The Orange Spiny Whitefly is a citrus crop pest that feeds on the plant’s sap and causes injury to the foliage.
-They are well-known for their spiny appearance and their oily residue.
+The Orange Spiny Whitefly is a citrus crop pest that feeds on the plant’s sap and injures the foliage.
+It is well-known for its spiny appearance and oily residue.

 33. Orange Tortrix